-t was God who created us to be fully expressive, as humans who are able to show varying levels in our emotions in all the experiences in our lives and it was God who become human, so he would be able to identify with us in all our ways.
+t was God who created us to be fully expressive as humans, having an ability to show varying levels in our emotions in all we experience.
+It was God who become human, so He would be able to identify with us in all our ways.

 To the present hour we both hunger and thirst, and we are poorly clothed, and beaten, and homeless.
 And we labor, working with our own hands.
 Being reviled, we bless; being persecuted, we endure; being defamed, we entreat.
 We have been made as the filth of the world, the offscouring of all things until now.”
 (1 Corinthians 4:10-13)

 These stories have been written for our benefit, to know that God remains Faithful and will Always be with us, no matter what we experience.

 It is all very, very, well for those who are in robust health and full of spirits to blame those whose lives are covered in melancholy, but the pain is as real as a gaping wound, and all the more hard to bear because it lies so much in the region of the soul that to the inexperienced it appears to be a mere matter of fancy and imagination.

 It is grievous to the person to see the Lord whom he loves laying him in the sepulcher and desponding…yet if faith could but be allowed to speak she would remind the depressed saint that it is better to fall into the hand of the Lord than into the hands of men, and moreover she would tell the despondent heart that God never placed Joseph in a pit without drawing him up again to fill a throne…”

-It is in only in our suffering, in our hardships, in our trials and in the most darkest of our days, where we learn to clothe ourselves with the Christ Spirit of ability in helping us walk through these tough times.
+It is in our suffering, in our hardships, in our trials and in the most darkest of our days, where we learn to clothe ourselves with the Christ Spirit of ability in helping us walk through these tough times.

 Spurgeon wrote; “Alas, when under deep depression the mind forgets all this and is only conscious of its unutterable misery…It is an unspeakable consolation that our Lord Jesus knows this experience, right well, having with the exception of the sin of it, felt it all and more than all in Gethsemane when he was exceedingly sorrowful even unto death.”

-God never fails to hear our prayers as He ‘numbers the hairs on our heads’ and He ‘preserves our tears in bottles’ and He offers compassionate understanding as He enters into our lives in our pain and suffering, no matter what it is resulting from.
+I could recall the scriptures that told me He ‘numbers the hairs on our heads’ and He ‘preserves our tears in bottles’ and He offers a compassionate understanding.
+It is God’s Spirit who becomes present in our hearts, sustaining our souls when we are suffering, no matter what it is resulting from.

 Spurgeon commented: “Now the writer’s (Psalm 102:3) mind is turned away from his personal and relative troubles to the true source of all consolation, namely the Lord Himself, and His gracious purposes toward His own people.
 ‘But thou, O Lord, shalt endure forever.’
 I perish, but thou wilt not.”